cozy/cozy-stack/docs/cli/cozy-stack_konnectors_update.md

       --all-domains         work on all domains iterativelly
-      --client-use-https    if set the client will use https to communicate with the server -c, --config string       configuration file (default "$HOME/.cozy.yaml") --domain string       specify the domain name of the instance --host string         server host (default "localhost") -p, --port int            server port (default 8080)
+      --client-use-https    if set the client will use https to communicate with the server -c, --config string       configuration file (default "$HOME/.cozy.yaml") --domain string       specify the domain name of the instance (default "cozy.tools:8080") --host string         server host (default "localhost")
+      --parameters string   override the parameters of the installed konnector -p, --port int            server port (default 8080)
 ```